Fear Of Public Restrooms Prompts Creative Solutions As Some Businesses Reopen

 "It suddenly popped into my mind that I'll just do it in the car," she said.

-Bowlan is one of a growing number of women who have bought a portable urinal called the "Feminal."
+Bowlan is one of a growing number of women who have bought a portable urinal called the Feminal.
 It's an ergonomically correct canister with a screw cap, designed by urology nurse Linda Asta.
 Once a niche product for outdoorsy types or bedridden patients, it's now a mass-market, high-demand item.

 "All of a sudden sales have actually quadrupled in a month and a half," Asta said.

-There are also a slew of other urinals and portable potties for men and women on the market too, as well as feminine funnels, including the Go Girl and the She Wee.
+There are also a slew of other urinals and portable potties for men and women on the market too, as well as feminine funnels, including the Go Girl and the Shewee.
 Adyn Sonju, a partner at The Tinkle Belle, said her product allows women to "go wherever the men go" and has what she described as a built-in squeegee feature that eliminates the need for toilet paper.

 "It's freeing to be able to go anywhere and know that you can just go when you need to go," Sonju said.
 "You just carry it with you like a portable restroom."

-The Sani-Girl is a disposable option whose year-over-year sales sales are on track to triple this spring, according to founder Susan Thompson.
-She thinks the product will not only "change women's lives as they venture back out and start to get their lives back," but may well change bathroom behavior forever, given the public's newly heightened awareness of germs and the "shock" of the pandemic.
+The SaniGirl is a disposable option whose year-over-year sales sales are on track to triple this spring, according to founder Susan Thompson.
+She thinks the product will not only "change women's lives as they venture back out and start to get their lives back," but also may well change bathroom behavior forever, given the public's newly heightened awareness of germs and the "shock" of the pandemic.
 She adds that some customers even use it in public restrooms so they don't have to sit or touch as many surfaces.

 The portable products do carry their own risks if you don't hold them in place just right, so most manufacturers recommend practicing at home.
-You don't want your first try to be on the road, or after a few drinks during a night out.
+You don't want your first try to be on the road or after a few drinks during a night out.
 But after a few (hopefully) dry runs at home, they say going on-the-go will be the safer way to go.